Flower of the Month

 Look for Mason bees!

 These are the hero bees for fruit tree pollination.
 They are more active in low temperatures when many trees than honey bees are.
 Bees emerge after as the temperature stabilizes at 55 degrees or so, and that will happen in March.
 So keep an eye on your bee box.
 To host mason bees in your garden, put up a bee box this month and purchase some cocoons to release from your bee box, Most likely they'll return to lay eggs where they were hatched.
 For a successful bee box, they'll need access to clay soil which they use in nest building.
-See more info in Tips&Tricks.
-Or download this informative PDF for info on how to love your bees!
+Download this informative PDF for info on how to love your bees!

 Native Plant Sales